 Bernese Mountain Dog

-Every Bernese Mountain dog as a tri-colored coat of black, brown, and white.
-They are mostly black but do have white on their stomach and various brown markings on their face and paws.
-The exact markings and color proportions will vary from dog to dog.
+Bernedoodles have a tri-colored coat of black, brown, and white.
+The primary color is black but they do have white on their stomach and various brown markings on their face and paws.
+The exact markings and color proportions will vary by dog.

-These dogs have longer coats, which require regular grooming.
-This breed does have dew claws, but they are normally removed for safety purposes.
+They have longer coats, which require regular grooming.
+These pups also have dew claws, which are usually removed for safety purposes.

 Poodles come in a variety of sizes.
 Toy Poodles are the smallest size and stand under 10 inches tall.
 Miniature Poodles are the next size up and stand between 10 to 15 inches tall.
 Standard Poodles are the largest size and stand over 15 inches.

 Unlike most dogs, the Poodle has a single layer coat.
 This coat is composed of dense, curly hair.
 While the Poodles do shed, the lost hair gets stuck in their other hair, which can make it appear that they aren’t shedding.
-This can also lead to matting if the dog is not properly groomed.
+This can also lead to matting if they are not properly groomed.

 While we most commonly see Poodles in show clips, they are usually not cut this way as companion animals.
 Instead, they are usually cut to require less maintenance.
 Still, a pet owner should expect to get their Poodle groomed every six to eight weeks.